 Played Straight with Ser Barristan Selmy, the last of the old guard Kingsguard, who is essentially everything a knight is supposed to be.

 Ser Arthur Dayne, the Sword of Morning, was this as well.
+Eddard Stark considers him to be the best knight he ever met, and everyone recognizes him as the greatest knight of his time.
 Jaime idolized him in his youth and considers the day he witnessed Arthur's fight against the SmilingKnight one of the best moments of his life.
 Jaime in a moment of self-reflection wonders how the boy who wanted to become the Sword of Morning became the Smiling Knight instead.

 Dalinar from The Stormlight Archive is this to the core, and encourages his eldest son to be.
 This usually causes him to be regarded as an eccentric or fuddy-duddy by the other characters.
 Also, in the Backstory of the setting, the aptly named Knights Radiant were knights in literal shining armour.